 - Stress that causes tightening of the jaw muscles

-The TMJ is involved with many of the functions of the muscles, ligaments and bones in and surrounds the jaw, face, neck and shoulders which is why it affects people differently.
+The TMJ is involved with many of the functions of the muscles, ligaments, and bones in and surrounding the jaw, face, neck, and shoulders, which is why problems affect people differently.
 The key to effective TMJ and headache treatment is to accurately diagnose the problem so that treatment can be made.

 Some of the more common temporomandibular joint disorder (TMD) symptoms include:

 - Facial swelling

 - Limited range of motion within the mouth

 - Pain in face, jaw, neck, shoulders or around the ears

 Sometimes, a misalignment of the bite can prevent the jaw muscles from ever fully relaxing, and this can cause them to develop tension and pain that radiates throughout the face and head.
 To correct this, our team will simply reshape a few key teeth to help the bite come together properly, allowing the jaw to reach its natural resting position, which should lead to complete pain relief.